 Post-Master’s Doctor of Nursing Practice

-The Post-Master’s DNP requires 10 course units which can be completed in two years.
+The Post-Master’s DNP plan of study includes 10 course units designed to be completed online in 21 months.